Neoteroi/BlackSheep-Docs/docs/cache-control.md

         ...
 ```

-For example, a middleware that disables cache-control by default:
+For example, a middleware that disables cache-control by default can be defined in the following way:

 ```python
 class NoCacheControlMiddleware(CacheControlMiddleware):